-I am a small town girl from Nebraska!
+I am a small town girl from Nebraska.
 I have done everything backwards in my life.
-I got a good paying full-time job after high school, had my first baby, got married, had another baby… and now at the age of 33 I am finally pursuing a career I am head-over-heels in love with!
+I got a good paying, full-time job after high school, had my first baby, got married, had another baby… and now at the age of 33, I am finally pursuing a career I am head-over-heels in love with!
 When I’m not doing bridal makeup on the weekends, I am usually at home with my husband and two little boys.
-We live on 20 acres outside of town and love the quiet and simple country living!
+We live on 20 acres outside of town and love the quiet and simple country life!
 I also work another full-time job Monday through Friday.

 What inspired you to take a professional makeup artistry course?
 What drew you to QC Makeup Academy?

 Professional makeup began to intrigue me in 2005 when I had my own makeup done for my wedding.
-By that time in my life however, I already had a mortgage, a few car payments, and a good paying full-time job.
-Over the next several years, I only dreamed of heading in a different career path.
-I didn’t know how to quit my job to go back to school, and still pay the bills.
+By that time in my life, however, I already had a mortgage, a few car payments, and a full-time job.
+Over the next several years, I only dreamed of heading down a different career path.
+I didn’t know how to quit my job to go back to school and still pay the bills.

 Which unit or assignment of Master Makeup Artistry did you enjoy the most?
 Do you feel the course gave you the tools to launch a successful business?